PLANNING FOR YOUR OVERLAND TRIP

 At present we carry the following:

-A complete tool kit, Hunting knife, Wire brush, Axe, Hammer, Grease gun, Standard Jack, Air jack, (we have air on the truck), Pipe to undo wheel nuts, 3 spare tyres (one on the rim), Puncture repair kit, set of various belts, Fuel-, oil- and air filters, fuses, heavy duty battery jumper leads, Radiator and other hoses, Engine oil and others, hose clamps, Ducting tape, electrical insulation tape.
+A complete tool kit, Hunting knife, Wire brush, Axe, Hammer, Standard Jack, Air jack, (we have air on the truck), Pipe to undo wheel nuts, 3 spare tyres (one on the rim), Since we travel in the USA only one spare tyre.
+Puncture repair kit, set of various belts, Fuel-, oil- and air filters, fuses, heavy duty battery jumper leads, Radiator and other hoses, Engine oil and others, hose clamps, Ducting tape, electrical insulation tape.

 TYRES